bigcommerce/catalyst/docs/index.md

 ### Shopper experience

 * **Optimized shopping experiences**.
 Catalyst provides a guest shopper experience optimized for speed and supports the dynamic experiences that matter to logged-in customers.
 * **Secure checkout**.
 Catalyst uses an optimized one-page redirected checkout on our hosted SaaS environment to simplify PCI compliance.
-By default, your headless storefront never collects or transmits personally identifiable information, or _PII_, such as credit card numbers.
+By default, your headless storefront never collects or transmits personally identifiable information (PII) such as credit card numbers.

 > [!NOTE]
 > Customers have accounts on the store and can sign in to see orders, manage their accounts, etc.